 The place is fantastic for children, the paths are for everyone, there are many activities for them, the small size of the village guarantees the necessary safety even for them to move around on their own.

 Monte Fumaiolo is one of the most fascinating peaks in the Forlì-Cesena Apennines because of its typical scenery.
 The whole area is environmentally protected: a tourist destination in summer and winter.

-The cross-country skiing track, known as "Fumaiolo ring", is 5 km long and reaches the sources of the Tiber river.
-It is of standard width, entirely levelled and beaten down, with tracks in both directions and the central part for skating.
-There are no special difficulties, obstacles or dangers.
-It is suitable also for expert cross-country skiers.
+The cross-country track, called the "Fumaiolo ring", is about 5 km long and touches on the sources of the Tiber.
+It has a regulation width, is entirely levelled and groomed, with tracks for both directions and a central part for skating.
+The track does not present any particular difficulties, dangers or obstacles.
+It is also suitable for experienced cross-country skiers.

-Near its peak, 1268 m high, there is the source of the Tiber, the "sacred river for the fate of Rome" which flows through the village of Balze di Verghereto, then reaches Tuscany.
-This is also where the river Savio and the river Marecchia originate.
+Near its summit, at 1268 m above sea level, is the source of the Tiber, the "sacred river to the destinies of Rome" which, after passing through the village of Balze di Verghereto, enters Tuscany.
+The river Savio also rises from its slopes.

-With Monte Aquilone and Monte Comero, Fumaiolo is famous thanks to its imposing beech forests, known as "Faggete", which can be visited following an easy network of paths, on foot or by mountain bike.
+Flanked by Mount Aquilone and Mount Comero, Fumaiolo is famous for its imposing beech forests, the so-called "Faggete", which can be explored thanks to a network of convenient paths that can be travelled on foot or by mountain bike.

-From the peak of mount Fumaiolo, and from Pratone della Briglia nearby, there is a breathtaking panoramic view over most of the peninsula, from the Romagna seaside to the Tuscan hills, as far as Monte Amiata, from the Apennine peaks in Marche to the hills of the Umbria region.
+From the peak of mount Fumaiolo, and from Pratone della Briglia nearby, there is a breathtaking panoramic view, from the Romagna seaside to the Tuscan hills, as far as Monte Amiata, from the Apennine peaks in Marche to the hills of the Umbria region.